MikeWise2718/markdowndocs/docker/docker.md

 - Docker containers vs. VMs https://stackoverflow.com/questions/16047306/how-is-docker-different-from-a-normal-virtual-machine?rq=1

 # Concepts
-* `dockerfile` - a list of commands that builds a series of images, resulting in a named image that you can use to start a container
+* `dockerfile` - a file with a list of commands that builds a series of images, resulting in a named image that you can use to start a container
 * `image` - the bits that need to be instanced to form a container
 * `dangling image` - an image without a name https://stackoverflow.com/questions/45142528/docker-what-is-a-dangling-image-and-what-is-an-unused-image
 * `container` - an instance of a running or exited image
-* `entry point` - the program that will be runing
+* `entry point` - the program that will be running
 * `tag` - Tag is alphanumeric identifier of the image within a repository like `vafsb/faketemp:latest`
 * `numeric ID` - a 12 digit hex numeric id identifying a running or exited container like `15fa59af0e7d`
-* `container ID` - anothor word for numeric ID
+* `container ID` - another word for numeric ID
 * `container states` - containers can be "created", "up" or "exited" https://stackoverflow.com/questions/43734412/what-does-created-container-mean-in-docker
 * `registry` - a Docker registry is a service that stores docker images like `vafsb.azurecr.io`
 * `repository` - a collection of different images with the same nab, but that have different tags, like `vafsb.azurecr.io/faketemp`